ChengF-Lab/COAC/README.md

     ./Cluster TestMatrix -config  configPATH/config

-TestMatrix is the input file, the format of the input file is described as follow:
+'TestMatrix' is the input file, the format of the input file is described as follow:

        column_name1  column_name2  column_name3  column_name4 ...
         0.12         0.11           0.34          0.98        ...
         ...

- OutFile is output file name.
+ 'OutFile' is output file name.

         grep CorrelationAverage OutFile > log